Follow these tips from our editors to help you stay relaxed this season.

 hectic holiday schedule packed with parties, family gatherings, and

-last-minute shopping can easily become a recipe for stress that can also
+last-minute shopping can easily become a recipe for anxiety that can also

 interfere with your health and your weight loss.
 It's important to take